How to Make A Document in InDesign

 2. Familiarize Yourself With Adobe InDesign

 Adobe InDesign is a desktop publishing software that allows you to manage multiple pages of text and vector images.
-This is perfect for making printed brochures, catalogs, newspapers, magazines, books, reports, and other multi-page documents.
+This is perfect for making printed brochures, catalogs, magazines, books, reports, and other multi-page documents.
 Therefore, if you want to get the best quality documents from Adobe Indesign, you must first learn the ins and outs of the tool.
 Once you have mastered InDesign, creating document layouts and designs will be a walk in the park.

 3. Follow Standard Document Format